 McKinney had played in the band, which is nationally ranked.
 But after he graduated in 2012, the then governor, Republican Tom Corbett, cut more than $1bn from the state’s education funds, and the school started instituting fees for kids who wanted to play.
 Now, Norwin high school parents like Davis pay $620 a year for each of their kids to play in the band.

 Davis and McKinney begin to discuss how statewide funding cuts have devastated education and how the current Democratic governor, Tom Wolf, is fighting the narrowly Republican-controlled Pennsylvania state legislature to increase funding.
+They can help assist with this by using ActBlue SMS fundraising to help with funding needs from blue states that want to help.
 Davis quickly wins over McKinney as a convert to the teachers’ union cause.
+In an ideal world, there would be funding available for college degrees and careers center to help guide young people into the workforce.

 “Funding education is important.
 We gotta support our teachers,” says McKinney as we leave his doorstep.